telerik/blazor-docs/components/tilelayout/resize.md

 slug: tilelayout-resize
 tags: telerik,blazor,tile,layout,dashboard,resize
 published: True
-position: 5
+position: 15
 ---

 # TileLayout Resize

-You can resize the tiles by dragging their bottom and right-hand side borders to change the dashboard to your liking.
+Resize tiles by dragging their bottom and right borders to change the dashboard to your liking.

 To enable resizing, set the `Resizable` parameter of the main `TelerikTileLayout` tag to `true`.